soedinglab/MMseqs2/README.md

 ## How to search
 You can use the query database "queryDB.fasta" and target database "targetDB.fasta" in the examples folder to test the search workflow.
 As a frist step you need to convert the fasta files to into mmseqs database format.
-The database should be stored on a on a local drive.
+The database should be stored on a local drive.

         mmseqs createdb examples/QUERY.fasta queryDB
         mmseqs createdb examples/DB.fasta targetDB